All Episodes

 Of course, the argument often came down on electability.

-Who has the best chance of beating Obama was one criteria that primary voters and analysts look to?
+Was one criteria that primary voters and analysts look to.

-And I said all along, dirty little secret is the Republican establishment, they don't think Obama can lose.
+And I said all along, dirty little secret is in the Republican establishment, they don't think Obama can lose.

 They don't think we can beat him.

-All they want's the Senate.
+All they want is the Senate.

-I'm sure I know many of you are new to the program and don't remember me saying it because you weren't here, but those of you who were here, so you remember this discussion going on and on and on and how frustrated we all were.
+I'm sure I know many of you are new to the program and don't remember me saying it because you weren't here, but those of you who were here last year, you remember this discussion going on and on and on and how frustrated we all were because you and I are sitting here thinking this guy's not only not unbeatable, he's landslidable beatable.

 Here's another thing.